Iran, six powers lock horns over nuclear reactor that could yield plutonium

 That would be a non-starter for Iran, which cites a right under the NPT to produce nuclear energy for civilian purposes.

-The powers will also want to spread out the sanctions relief over years, or possibly decades, to ensure they maintain their leverage over Tehran and that it honours its end of the deal.
+The powers will also want to spread out the sanctions relief over years, or possibly decades, to ensure they maintain their leverage over Tehran and that it honors its end of the deal.

 Iran has already suspended its most sensitive, higher-grade enrichment - a potential pathway towards bomb fuel - under the November accord and won modest respite from sanctions.